Streaming quantum gate set tomography using the extended Kalman filter: Introduction

-Online approaches for estimating errors in quantum gate sets have been explored, but to a lessor degree than in state tomography.
+Online approaches for estimating errors in quantum gate sets have been explored, but to a lesser degree than in state tomography.
 Ref. \cite{Di_Matteo2020-in} developed a particle filter for online GST estimation, but due to the computational complexity of particle filters, it is unlikely such an approach would be feasible for real-time characterization.
-More recent work \cite{Evans2022-jz}, demonstrated a Fast Bayesian Tomography (FBT) algorithm capable of real-time characterization of quantum gate sets with a Bayesian inference technique based on a simplified Gaussian model, which -- though no explicit connection to the Kalman filter was made -- shares may similarities with our work.
-Two essential differences between our work FBT are that (a) our Kalman filter is able to converge in simulation without the addition of ad-hoc ``linearization error'' that may reduce the convergence rate and result in a sub-optimal filter and (b) we base our filtering algorithms on first-order gauge-invariant (FOGI) models, which ensure observability of the parameters.
-Furthermore, our method of extended Kalman filtering operates without ever sampling from a prior distribution, whereas FBT requires sampling that may incur additional run-time complexity.
+More recent work \cite{Evans2022-jz}, demonstrated a Fast Bayesian Tomography (FBT) algorithm capable of real-time characterization of quantum gate sets with a Bayesian inference technique based on a simplified Gaussian model, which is similar to the method we develop here.
+However, the method we develop in this work is independent and explicitly built on the Kalman filter, which provides a robust theoretical foundation.
+There are also some further technical details in the FBT algorithm, such as the use of ``linearization noise'' and sampling in addition to Jacobian calculations that may make FBT sub-optimal in performance and resource consumption.

 An essential ingredient in our online protocol is model linearization, where a nonlinear model is approximated by its first order Taylor expansion.
 Ref. \cite{Gu2021-zx} utilized random circuits and linearized about the target (ideal) model to develop a fast estimation algorithm for errors in quantum gates.
 Their work used a ``design matrix'' or the matrix of the first derivative of model probabilities with respect to parameters, i.e., the Jacobian.
 A similar object appears frequently here.